 When creating your marketing strategy, it’s important to consider which types of market targeting you’re going to use.
-I mean, that is if you’re including segmentation and targeting in your strategy.
-Which you don’t have to… but if you want to get ahead of those crucial competitors then you probably should.
+Segmentation and targeting is a key tactic for growing and out-performing your market competitors.

 So what are market targeting strategies?

-Essentially, your targeting strategy involves evaluating each segment’s attractiveness and, from there, choosing which segment to enter.
-And a brand’s choice tends to be based on which segment they think will bring the company the most value.
-Establishing your potential consumer base and choosing how broadly or narrowly you wish to market to these prospective consumers is key to your brand’s success.
+Essentially, your targeting strategy involves evaluating each segment’s attractiveness and, from there, choosing which segment to enter and how to target it.
+And a brand’s choice tends to be based on which segment they think will bring the business the most value.
+Establishing your potential customer base and choosing how broadly or narrowly you wish to market to these prospective consumers is key to your brand’s success and longevity.

-There are, generally, 4 different types of targeting strategies, and that’s what we’re going to delve into now.
+There are 4 primary targeting strategies used by businesses, and that’s what we’re going to delve into now.

-To lay it out visually, the 4 targeting strategies look something like this…
+To give a you a visual reference, the 4 targeting strategies look something like this…

 1. Undifferentiated Marketing

-Often referred to as mass marketing, the undifferentiated strategy basically ignores the differences between market segments and treats the entire market as one, single target.
-Fundamentally, there is no targeting at all.
+Often referred to as mass marketing, the undifferentiated strategy basically ignores the differences between market segments and treats the entire market as a single target.
+Fundamentally, there is essentially no targeting at all.
 Everyone is a potential customer.
-Everyone.